ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_046/Transcripts/Prose/gs046-1_gs046-1 ~ Denise Holt, Active Inference AI & the Spatial Web_transcript.md

 So the act of correcting a machine occurs within the code within the computational architecture of versus AI system, human law can now be transformed into computable law that AI can comprehend, abide by, and then act accordingly within its decision making process.
 This is a process which is fully auditable, knowable, and it updates in real time.
 And versus has been proving this concept in a program called Flying Forward 2020.
 And this is a European drone project.
 The conducted with the European Union.
 And, you know, there's eight or 12 different countries involved.
 I'm, I'm not sure.
-But basically, what they've proven is that they can take the the Spatial Web protocol, the HSTP and HML.
+But basically, what they've proven is that they can take the the Spatial Web protocol, the HSTP and HSML.
 And they can translate human laws, all the laws around like the airspace laws, and you know, laws, how how they shift crossing country boundaries, different things like that.
 They can take those laws, put them in a programmable, you know, code through the protocol that the AI within the drone can understand, and then abide by.
 So they've, they've met with great success through this project.
 And they've, they've proven that, you know, these drones can deliver medical supplies, you know, to a hospital crossing borders into various air state airspaces, you know, understanding no fly zones versus fly zones, all of these things.